Subbasin Data – Selecting a Baseflow Method

 The following input parameters are provided in the data panel:

-This dropdown combo box allows the user to select one of the following options to specify the initial baseflow at the beginning of the simulation.- Discharge
+This dropdown combo box allows the user to select one of the following options to specify the initial baseflow at the beginning of the simulation.

 This entry field is used to specify the drainable porosity in terms of volume ratio.
 The upper limit would be the total porosity minus the residual porosity.
 The actual drainable porosity depends on local conditions.